RunestoneInteractive/RunestoneServer/source/AlgorithmAnalysis/analysis.rst

       :answer_d: mydict['x'] = mydict['x'] + 1
       :answer_e: all of the above are O(1)
       :correct: e
-      :feedback_a: in is a constant operation for a dictionary because you do not have to iterate
+      :feedback_a: in is a constant operation for a dictionary because you do not have to iterate but there is a better answer.
-      :feedback_b: deleting an element from a dictionary is a constant operation
+      :feedback_b: deleting an element from a dictionary is a constant operation but there is a better answer.
-      :feedback_c: Assignment to a dictionary key is constant
+      :feedback_c: Assignment to a dictionary key is constant but there is a better answer.
-      :feedback_d: Re-assignment to a dictionary key is constant
+      :feedback_d: Re-assignment to a dictionary key is constant but there is a better answer.
       :feedback_e: The only dictionary operations that are not O(1) are those that require iteration.

       Which of the above dictionary operations is O(1)?